Board of Commissioners Meeting Removed From Calendar

 - 3 min read

-At the last regular board meeting on January 7, 2026 the commissioners agreed that Commissioner Chuck would chair the 1st meetings of the month and Commissioner Miller would chair the last two weeks, so the meeting on the 21st would be the meeting that he would chair.
-Also during that meeting Council Yuille reported that she has taken on the county administrative duties after Tim Johnson left.
+At the last regular board meeting on January 7, 2026 the commissioners agreed that Commissioner Chuck would chair the 1st meeting of the month and Commissioner Miller would chair the2nd meeting, so the meeting on the 21st would be the meeting that he would chair.
+Also during that meeting Councel Yuille reported that she has taken on the county administrative duties after Tim Johnson left.
 This includes putting together the agenda for the board of commissioners meetings.
-Commissioner Miller also noted he did not receive notice of the meeting cancellation.
+Commissioner Miller also noted he did not receive notice of a potential meeting cancellation.
 “As of January 19, 2026 at 8:00 a.m., no official public notice of cancellation has been received by Commissioner Miller or notified to the community regarding the regularly scheduled January 21, 2026 Board of Commissioners meeting.”
 He said he has reached out to staff to have the meeting be added back to the calendar.

-Pending applications for the vacant commissioner seat remain unaffected by this cancellation, and the Board urges interested community members to continue submitting their applications through January 30 as planned.
+Pending applications for the vacant commissioner seat remain unaffected by this lack of a scheduled meeting, and the Board urges interested community members to continue submitting their applications through January 30 as planned.
 The process of selecting and interviewing candidates is presumed to resume at the next regular meeting.
 Those interested in following county meetings are encouraged to look at the county website to verify that the meeting is being held and whether it will be virtual only, 24-hours prior to the regularly scheduled meeting.
-Commissioner Chuck when asked said he would check with staff on Tuesday January 20th regarding the meeting.
+Commissioner Chuck when asked if the January 21 meeting was cancelled said he would check with staff on Tuesday January 20th.

 .png)